 - region (GQ only)

-For most of the above variables, the largest group is used as a comparator, and all other groups are compared with that.
+For most of the above variables, the largest group is used as a comparator, against which all other groups are compared.
 For example, for ethnicity, we use white British as the comparator as it is the largest group.
 We compare students in other ethnic groups with white British students of the same sex, SEND status, FSM eligibility, IDACI score, prior attainment, first language, region and centre type.
-We estimate the results of the ‘average’ student, that is, a student who falls into the comparator group for every variable, and can then examine the impacts of each of the other groups separately.
+We estimate the results of the ‘average’ student, that is, a student who falls into the comparator group for every variable, and can then examine the results of each of the other groups separately.

 General qualifications

-For GCSEs and A levels we analysed 3 outcome measures:
+For A levels, we analysed 3 outcome measures:

 - grade achieved

-- the probability of attaining grade 7 and above for GCSE, or grade A and above for A level
+- the probability of attaining grade A or above

-- the probability of attaining grade 4 and above for GCSE, or grade C and above for A level
+- the probability of attaining grade C or above

 A level

-For A level in 2024, the modelling showed that the grade for an “average” student (a student who falls in the reference category for each variable) was between a grade B and grade C (3.51 on a numeric scale of 0 to 6, where 0 was ungraded and 6 was A*).
-The probability of an “average” student attaining grade A and above was 17.7%, and the probability of them attaining grade C and above was 82.5%.
-The “average” student’s grade and probabilities of attaining grade C or above and grade A or above in 2024 were broadly in line with 2023.
+For A level in 2025, the modelling showed that the grade for an “average” student (a student who falls in the reference category for each variable) was between a grade B and grade C (3.53 on a numeric scale of 0 to 6, where 0 is ungraded and 6 is A*).
+The probability of an “average” student attaining grade A or above was 18.2%, and the probability of them attaining grade C or above was 83.4%.
+The “average” student’s grade and probabilities of attaining grade C or above and grade A or above in 2025 were broadly in line with 2024.

 Vocational and technical qualifications

-For vocational and technical qualifications (VTQs) analysis, we focused on national qualifications used alongside GCSEs and A levels in schools and colleges and included in the Department for Education’s (DfE’s) performance tables – specifically Level 1, 1/ 2 and 2 Technical Awards and Technical Certificates, and Level 3 Applied Generals and Tech Level qualifications.
-Unlike GCSEs and A levels, these VTQs have different structures and grade scales.
-The analysis, therefore, looks at the probability of achieving the top grade, that is the highest grade that can be achieved in each qualification.
+We focused on national qualifications taken alongside general qualifications in schools and colleges and included in the Department for Education’s (DfE’s) performance tables – specifically Level 3 Applied Generals and Tech Levels qualifications.
+Unlike GQs, these VTQs have different structures and grade scales.
+The analysis, therefore, looks at the probability of achieving the top grade, that is the highest grade that can be achieved in each qualification, and a set of criteria are used to identify ‘notable’ changes, that is, changes that we believe exceed usual year-to-year fluctuations.

-For level 3 VTQs Applied Generals and Tech Level qualifications the modelling showed that the percentage probability of an “average” student attaining the top grade was 4.1% and 7.9% respectively in 2024.
-This is similar to 2023 (3.9% for Applied Generals and 7.3% for Tech Level qualifications).
+For Applied Generals and Tech Levels qualifications, the modelling showed that the probability of an “average” student attaining the top grade was 5.2% and 10.6% respectively in 2025, which was broadly in line with 2024.

 For any feedback on these graphs, please contact [email protected].